frankiie12a9/frankiie12a9.github.io/all_collections/_posts/2023-02-26-setup-local-postgresql-docker-container.md

 ## Introduction

-PostgreSQL, also referred to as Postgres is an open source relational database management system It is widely used for web development, data analysis, and business intelligence.
+PostgreSQL, also referred to as Postgres is an open source relational database management system.
+It is widely used for web development, data analysis, and business intelligence.
 It's popular not only it's fully open source, but also its high level of compliance with the SQL standard and inclusion of additional features that simplify working with complex datasets at scale that supports SQL-based engine and [other query languages](https://www.postgresql.org/docs/current/xplang.html).

-To work with PostgreSQL, we had to do a verbose installation setup physically on our local machine that require a lot of configuration and resource.
+In the past, to work with PostgreSQL, we had to do a verbose installation setup physically on our local machine that require a lot of configuration and resource.
 In this tutorial, we will containerize the PostgreSQL database and deploy using Docker.
 This avoids adding packages to your host machine and helps to isolate your database from the other parts of your stack.
 Make sure you’ve got Docker installed before you continue.

 ## Getting Started